microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

+**Notice:** Ever since we released beta1, with your feedbacks, we have found some fundemental issues in reliablility.
+Some of them needs our code change, some requires .NET Core CLR change.
+While we are making those changes and getting them out of the door, we suggest you use beta1 only for evaluation purpose.

 # Application Insights Profiler for Asp.Net core on Linux App Services

 This is the project home page for App Services Linux profiler.
 Our NuGet package can be found [here](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/).